Stroke (Vascular Neurology) Fellowship

 500 University Drive

 Hershey, PA 17033

 Before starting a fellowship, the candidate will have successfully completed an ACGME approved residency program in Neurology.
 The candidate must be board eligible or board certified in Neurology.

-We are now accepting applications through the Electronic Residency Application Service (ERAS) for interested applicants applying for our fellowship position to begin July 2015.
-We also have a position open for July 2014.
-Please contact us if you interested in this position.
+We are now accepting applications through the Electronic Residency Application Service (ERAS) for interested applicants applying for our fellowship position to begin July 2018.

 Regarding visa issues, you must be one of the following: a US citizen, permanent resident (green card holder), or have a J-1 visa sponsored through ECFMG.
 We do not sponsor any other visas.

 Fellowship Program Director, Department of Neurology